NA-MIC/ProjectWeek/PW38_2023_GranCanaria/Projects/SlicerCloud/HowToSetupAWSEC2Server.md

 Small EC2 Windows instances without GPU support can be created and run nearly free of charge on AWS.
 You could use an instance type "t2.small".

-At least EC2 "g" instance types (with GPU support) will be needed to work with 3D Slicer and deep learning tools on that machines.
-All our testing has been on a "g5.xlarge" instance.
+At least EC2 "g" instance types (with GPU support) will be needed to work with 3D Slicer and deep learning tools.
+All our testing has been on a "g5.xlarge".

 [Amazon Deep Learning GPU Guide](https://docs.aws.amazon.com/dlami/latest/devguide/gpu.html)

-You may be running into "limit"  errors when you create and run your EC2 instance with GPU, because your Amazon account may need to get enabled to use GPU first.
+You may be running into "limit"  errors when you create and run your EC2 instance with GPU, because your Amazon account may need to get enabled for using a GPU first.

-The approximate cost for an EC2 instance with NVIDIA A10G support is around 1-2 $ per hour.
+The approximate cost of an EC2 instance with NVIDIA A10G support is around 1-2 $ per hour.

 # Step 1.
 Deploy the CloudFormation template